Stay in Locally-Owned, Eco-Friendly Lodgings

-Staying in locally-owned eco-friendly lodgings helps travelers decrease their negative impacts on people and planet.
+Staying in locally-owned eco-friendly lodgings will decrease your negative impacts on people and planet.

 What is meant by eco-friendly travel?